sweta4b/emojis-interpreter/README.md

 # emojis-interpreter

+## Tech Stack
-Emoji-interpreter app created with CodeSandbox using reactJs, html, css.
+This app created with CodeSandbox using ReactJS, HTML and CSS.

 ## About
-Browse your emoji by name.
-It translate your plain text into emoji.
+Browse your emoji.
+It translate your emoji into plain text.
 * here is the link https://wn9yx9.csb.app/

 ### How it works
-* Enter the emoji name, or click on any emoji name.
+* Enter the emoji as input in textbox, or click on any emoji.
-* The emoji will shown below the search bar.<br/>
+* The emoji meaning will shown below the search bar.<br/>

    ![image](https://user-images.githubusercontent.com/110299602/208718229-3fe6d188-335c-484a-81d1-cfb9a9f2b562.png)